Home/How Accurate Is AssemblyAI?

 Verification and update window

-Published and verified July 5, 2026.
-Model versions tracked: AssemblyAI Universal-3 Pro (February 2026), Universal-2 (October 2024), Universal-1 (April 2024), Deepgram Nova-3 (February 2025), Whisper Large-v3 (September 2023).
+Published July 5, 2026.
+Refreshed with Novascribe July 2026 Benchmark data: July 15, 2026.
+Model versions tracked: AssemblyAI Universal-3 Pro / Universal-3.5 (February–July 2026), Universal-2 (October 2024), Universal-1 (April 2024), Deepgram Nova-3 (February 2025), Whisper Large-v3 (September 2023).
 Vendor claims, pricing, and benchmark numbers were cross-checked against the linked sources on the verification date.
 Where a claim has no independent replication, the page says so explicitly.

 Frequently Asked Questions